jcundill/streeto/GettingStarted.md

 To use MapRun, you'll want to create a "Check Sites" type of course.
-The [Check Sites](https://console.maprun.net/#/check_sites_create) functionality of MapRun allows you to upload the relevant files you just created as a private and confidential 'event' and download them to your phone and your watch.
+The [Check Sites](https://console.maprun.net/#/check_sites_create) functionality of MapRun allows you to upload the relevant files you just created as a private and confidential 'event' and immediately download them to your phone and your watch.

 See the documentation referred to above for details of how to do this.